sandeep-varma8029/645_HW2_SurveyApp/README.md

 The Job will appear on your jenkins dashboard

-Step 6: Building and Deploying the Application
+**Step 7: Building and Deploying the Application**

 Click on selected job and Click on Build now to run the job

 ![image](https://user-images.githubusercontent.com/32533425/198995821-4ce1b091-225e-4b71-8ab2-69f2f09480c6.png)

-After successful Jenkins job build, an instance of the application(s) is/are created on GKE
+After successful Jenkins job build, an instance of the application(s) is/are created on GKE.So any further commits on github will trigger jenkin build and deploy changes directly on the service deployed in the GKE Cluster.

 ![image](https://user-images.githubusercontent.com/32533425/198996196-8d7351ee-1678-45aa-b08c-6dee06dd0626.png)